dakzilla/magento2-intervention-image-helper/README.md

 + This module does not include tests
 + This module does not provide a way to choose the image manipulation library (defaults to GD)
 + Some features from the Intervention Image library (like canvas or output streaming) are not available (but may be implemented later)
-+ This module throws exceptions instead of failing gracefully

 ## Compatibility
 This module has been tested with Magento 2.1.5.
 As Magento 2 is still evolving rapidly, there is no guarantee that it will work with every version.
 However, as this package is unassuming in what it achieves and respects Magento 2 best coding practices, I see no reason why it should cause issues in your installation.